dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.7 2016-12-15 =
+Fixed a problem where the bat would show instead of "Rudolf" in the christmas setting.
+Updated the checkbox sanitization callback in the customizer and added support for selective refresh.
+Updated the responsive widths in the css.
+Moved the remaining javascript into their own .js files and enqueued them.
+Made the site title clickable.
+Removed an unused image.

 = 1.6 2016-10-26 =
 Updated the styling of the menu.
 Moved the mobile menu below the site title.